cashfree/cashfree-pg-sdk-dotnet/docs/Orders.md

             var xApiVersion = 2023-08-01;  // string | API version to be used.
-Format is in YYYY-MM-DD (default to "2023-08-01") var orderId = your-order-id;  // string | The id which uniquely identifies your order var xRequestId = 4dfb9780-46fe-11ee-be56-0242ac120002;  // string? | Request id for the API call.
+Format is in YYYY-MM-DD (default to "2023-08-01") var orderId = order_3242Tq4Edj9CC5RDcMeobmJOWOBJij;  // string | The id which uniquely identifies your order var xRequestId = 4dfb9780-46fe-11ee-be56-0242ac120002;  // string? | Request id for the API call.
 Can be used to resolve tech issues.
 Communicate this in your tech related queries to cashfree (optional) var xIdempotencyKey = 47bf8872-46fe-11ee-be56-0242ac120002;  // Guid? | An idempotency key is a unique identifier you include with your API call.
 If the request fails or times out, you can safely retry it using the same key to avoid duplicate actions.   (optional)